 Aspen España Executive Seminar: «Human Values and Leadership»

-Aspen Institute España will host the eleventh edidion of the Aspen España Executive Seminar “Human Values and Leadership” at Real Maestranza de Ronda in October, 21-24, 2021.
-The Seminar, organized in collaboration with Aspen Institute (US), will be moderated by Todd Breyfogle, Managing Director of Executive Leadership Seminars for the Aspen Institute (US).
+Aspen Institute España held the eleventh edition of the Aspen España Executive Seminar “Human Values and Leadership” from October 21 to 24, 2021 at Real Maestranza de Ronda.
+The Seminar, organized in collaboration with Aspen Institute (US), was moderated by Todd Breyfogle, Managing Director of Executive Leadership Seminars for the Aspen Institute (US).

 Based on classic readings of political philosophy and Western literature, the Aspen España Executive Seminar analyzes the values of an open society and the tensions inherent in the definition of what constitutes such a society.
 These seminars bring together a group of distinguished leaders from different sectors of civil society and creates a plural forum in which to reflect and debate on the current state and the future of democracy, analyzed from permanent human values.